 As Braingineers has developed its own emotion analytics models, we are able to pinpoint the exact moments of frustration, joy, and attention.
-In combination with eyetracking, we can determine which elements on the website have evoked these emotions.
+In combination with eye tracking, we can precisely determine which elements on the website have evoked these emotions.

-Frustration is the most interesting emotion for us, as it indicates possible points for improvement in the web flow.
-Frustration can be caused by various events, such as not being able to reach a goal or feeling obstructed, experiencing mental bottlenecks, not understanding text or visuals or a mismatch between expectations and reality.
-This is the most important emotion to explain drop out behavior.
-Optimizing elements that cause high frustration leads to improved conversion and reduced drop out behaviour.
+Frustration can be defined as not being able to reach your goal.
+It is an important emotion for us, since it indicates bottlenecks in a flow.
+Frustration can be caused by various events, such as not being able to proceed in the process or feeling obstructed, experiencing mental bottlenecks, not understanding text or visuals or a mismatch between expectations and reality.
+Frustration is the most important emotion to explain drop out behaviour.
+Optimising elements that cause high frustration leads to improved conversion and reduced drop out behaviour.